MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-a-b-testing.md

 [!INCLUDE [cc-marketing-early-access-2019w2](../includes/cc-marketing-early-access-2019w2.md)]

-Use email A/B testing to test two slightly different email designs on a small part of  your target segment to find out which design is more successful, and then automatically send the winning design to the rest of the segment.
+Use email A/B testing to find out which of two similar designs is likely to be most successful and then send the winning design automatically.
 You start by creating an initial design (the "A" version), and then use that as the basis to create a "B" version of the design in which you have modified a small part of it (such as the subject).
 Finally, choose your conditions for success (such as most opened or most clicked) and run the test as part of a customer journey.

+The journey runs the entire test automatically.
+It starts by sending version A to a small part of your segment (for example 10% of contacts) while also sending version B to another part of the segment (typically also 10%).
+It waits for a period of time you choose (for example, 24 hours) and then analyzes the interaction results and chooses a winner based on your selected criteria (such as most opened).
+The journey then sends the winning design to the rest of the segment (the remaining 80%) automatically.

 In the early access version of this feature, you'll be able to A/B test the message subject and/or sender name.
 In the final release, we expect also to enable testing on email content.